 During the second edition of the “EU Saves Lives” Virtual Reality Roadshow, the user can immersively experience how the EU provides assistance for the affected countries and populations whenever there is a natural or other disaster in Europe.

 The multiple event show is being carried out by the European Commission.
-The first Roadshow in 2018 already attracted 450.000 visitors – and last year´s astonishing success now continues: Naples, taking place from March 15th, is the second of eight stops this year, providing the visitors with new impressive VR experiences.
+The first Roadshow in 2018 already attracted 450.000 visitors – and last year´s astonishing success now continues: After Vienna, Naples, Nicosia, Stockholm, Copenhagen, Cologne and Lyon, Lisbon is the last stop for this year, providing the visitors with new impressive VR experiences.

 The Virtual Reality content was created with the VRdirect platform and shows perfectly how VR is the perfect medium to showcase important projects and to emotionally engage an audience.